CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/prerequisites/MyLearning.md

 It is available on both stores under CrossKnowledge My Learning

+## Content

+In order to see all CrossKnowledge content on your mobile device, you need to have the cloud option activated.
+This option will make sure that our CrossKnowledge content are hosted on Amazon.

 ## Offline content

 My Learning allows downloading Blendedx learning resources offline, to view them with no connectivity.